The Son, Spirit & Word Are My Peace

 (I'm sure you know where I'm metaphorically heading with this.)

-The Bible, God's Holy, True Word, is my Peace Preserver.
+The Bible, God's Holy Word, is my Peace Preserver.
 As I make Scripture's daily intake an utmost priority, it safeguards, nourishes, and sustains me.
 The Word exposes the doubts and fears that tempt my mind, and it redirects me to the everlasting hope that's mine.
-As I meditate on its life-giving words, giving it full access to my head and heart, it fuels me, so that when hardship and heartbreak hit, spiritual fervor is sustained and hope remains.
+As I meditate on its life-giving words, giving it full access to my head and heart, the Word fuels me, so that when hardship and heartbreak hit, spiritual fervor is sustained and hope remains.

 Jesus, the Spirit, and the Word work in perfect tandem so that peace can be mine.
 Yet, in order to make peace my reality, I must fully participate in the workings of each.